 The GEC Founders

-Nicole is a mum of 3 (including b/g twins) and an award winning digital education specialist.
+BIO: Nicole is a mum of 3 and an award winning digital education specialist.

 Meet The GEC Steering Group.
-The Steering Group is made up of people with particular skills, expertise and experience who will help shape The GEC strategy.
+Made up of people with particular skills, expertise and experience, The Steering Group help shape The GEC strategy.

 Please contact us if you would like to be a member.